ItineraryEast CoastStokksnes: Exploring the Hidden Gem of Iceland

 Vikings village and its green landscapes in Iceland surrounded by rocky hills on cloudy weather

-He ended up never using it and since then it has become abandoned.
+He never used it, and since then, it has been abandoned.
 However, the Bollywood movie Dilwale was filmed at Stokksnes Beach, so the area did get some screen time after all!

 Viking Village near Vestrahorn mountain at Stokksnes